Sihyeon Villa, Sagittarius

 There were only four people allowed per each boxcar of the v-tram, and so Soha, Felix, Trystan, and Eunji filed into one—both Felix and Trystan protested at this—while Olive and Claire were seated in another.
 The rest of their shared boxcar was filled up with their luggage which counted as two passengers altogether.
 A handful of Claire’s other guards were piled up in the adjacent boxcar and would occasionally check on them through the window of the doors that separated the cars.

 The sides of the boxcars were lined with red cushion seats but also contained poles to hold onto for standing.
-Olive opted to stand in order to get a good look out of the large windows lining the cart above the seats, and he watched with mild interest as the wings of the boxcars shook as they ascended.
-Seeing the ginormous v-tram station fall away below him and blur away to a tiny dot was interesting to say the least.
+Olive opted to stand in order to get a better look out of the large windows lining the cart above the seats.
+He watched with mild interest as the wings of the boxcars shook as they ascended.
+Seeing the ginormous v-tram station fall away below him and blur away to a tiny dot was a unique experience to say the least.

 Claire abruptly joined him after spending half an hour searching his luggage.
 The Sagittarian prince leaned against one of the poles adjacent to Olive and crossed his arms.
 Olive offered him a disinterested look in turn before admiring the view again.